lisa-rosenberg/black-box-game/README.md

 Some additional effects like glowing rays are implemented, too.

+### Installation and Usage
+#### C++
+You will need OpenCV 4.1.0 and QT5 on Ubuntu 18.04 in order to get the game working.

+#### X-Server
+Because of the usage of Qt you need to add the environment variable DISPLAY=127.0.0.1:0.0

+X11 server (e.g. X410) has to be running and set up (https://token2shell.com/x410/)

 ## Game
 ### Objective
 Black Box is played on a two-dimensional grid.
 The objective is to find the correct positions of the atoms by the use of the minimum number of rays.

 ### Rules
 #### General
 The most common configuration is 3-5 atoms in a 8x8 grid.
 There are in total 32 input/output positions for the rays.